-When she turned 10 my oldest daughter got a PG-13 movie for her birthday from a friend.
+When she turned 10, my oldest daughter got a PG-13 movie for her birthday from a friend.
 I always err on the side of leaving professions up to the professionals.
 If the Motion Picture Association of America has determined a movie isn’t age-appropriate for my child, then that becomes the floor rather than the ceiling.
 She was quite unhappy when I told her she couldn’t watch the movie until she was at least 13.
 Instead, we went and bought an age-appropriate movie in its place.
 That movie was Babe and quickly became a family favorite.
-We laugh now because she recently got a robotic vacuum for her apartment that she named Babe and after it’s vacuumed she’ll say, “That’ll do, Pig!”
+We laugh now because she recently got a robotic vacuum for her apartment that she named Babe, and after it’s vacuumed, she’ll say, “That’ll do, Pig!”
 Children have their entire life to be adults, but childhood is so short.
-Let them enjoy all the wonderful and age-appropriate movies and books and music and other media that help them preserve that innocence.
+Let them enjoy all the excellent and age-appropriate movies and books and music and other media that help them preserve that innocence.
 They will appreciate it and respect you for it when they are older.

 One of my oldest son’s favorite memories is standing on a stool in the kitchen with me and cooking his favorite lunch, embarrassingly it was fried bologna!
 He’d wait for the slices to rise like mountains in the middle then smash them flat with a fork.
 Sure, he also has fond memories of a family vacation to Maui and a cruise to the Bahamas, but it’s the day to day interactions where you are fully engaged with your children that will do more to create a childhood filled with happy memories than a few monumental vacations.
 The little guy is only 3 ½, but I hope he remembers he and I dancing and singing together almost daily.
 If he doesn’t tire of my inability to carry a tune, I don’t plan to stop anytime soon!